wasinger/simplelogger/README.md

 Wa72SimpleLogger (PHP class)
 ============================

 Wa72SimpleLogger is a very, very simple file logger class for PHP 5.3.
-It implements  \Psr\Log\LoggerInterface (PSR-3), the common logger interface standardized by the PHP Framework Interop Group (www.php-fig.org).
+It is an implementation of  \Psr\Log\LoggerInterface (PSR-3), the common logger interface standardized by the PHP Framework Interop Group (www.php-fig.org).

 Wa72SimpleLogger is intended for small projects without a framework,